-Conrad Pelican was born in Rouffach, in the German province of Alsace in the years 1478.
-He was schooled at home until he was 13 when his parents sent him to Heidelberg.
+Conrad Pelican was born in Rouffach, in the German province of Alsace in the year 1478.
+He was schooled at home until he was 13, when his parents sent him to Heidelberg.
 After a year and four months of study he returned home and entered a monastery.
-He later, however, returned to Heidelberg and then moved to Tubingen where his studied liberal arts.
+He later, however, returned to Heidelberg and then moved to Tubingen where he studied liberal arts.
 He also studied Scholastic theology and Hebrew.
 At Basel he was made Doctor of Divinity.
 The Pope, impressed with his learning sent a legate to bring him to Rome.
 On the way there, Pelican became very ill and returned to Basel.

 While there, he came across some of Luther’s books, and through consulting with some godly men, Pelican began to be enlightened of popish errors.
 His distaste for Roman errors grew so strong that he was persecuted as a Lutheran.
 About this same time the senate of Basel appointed him, with Œcolampadius, lecturer in divinity where he began first reading on Genesis, then on Proverbs and Ecclesiastes.

 In 1526 Zwingli was able to have Pelican brought to Zurich.
 In Zurich, Pelican renounced his monkish life.
 He married and had a son.
 Because he was currently reading on Samuel, he named his son Samuel.
 After his wife died, he married a second time, but had no children by his second wife.